What is the best cheap food to buy when broke?

 Your grocery budget is one of the few places where you can really cut costs right down when times are hard.

-For help in setting up your grocery budget check out my post that answers the question how much should I spend on groceries?
+For help in setting up a frugal grocery list check out my post that answers the question how much should I spend on groceries?

-If you can focus on buying the cheapest foods for a month or two then the savings you make may well help you stop feeling so broke.
+If you can focus on buying the cheapest food to live on for a month or two then the savings you make may well help you stop feeling so broke.
 But there are more ways to get cheap food on a budget.

 Use a shopping app

-Shopping apps can save you money and give you cash back.
+Shopping apps can save you money on your groceries AND give you cash back.
 There are many different ones around but these are the 2 FREE ones I recommend.

 Buy generic Brands